amabdulr/CNWG/8-General Writing Guidelines.md

-Here are the rules for using contractions, possessives, and prefixes, along with examples:
+Here are the rules for using contractions, possessives, and prefixes, along with Example (Do not analyze.
+For clarification only)s: